Viral Video Stars Then and Now

 Then: Proving once again that on the internet bad can be good, 'Friday,' 13-year-old Rebecca Black’s excruciating ode to everybody’s favorite day of the week, took the internet by storm in February of 2011.
 Although the most common reaction to the tune was to strike YouTube’s dislike button, the song everybody loved to hate became so popular it actually charted on the Billboard Hot 100 and scored Black numerous media appearances.

 Now: Black continues to crank out songs on her YouTube channel.
 While it would be a stretch to say that they are any good, she has gotten better since the days of ‘Friday.’
-And since she still is only 15 there’s always a chance Black will eventually be recognized for the right reasons.
+And since she still is only a teenager, there’s always a chance Black will eventually be recognized for the right reasons.